[keith-snook.info]

-It is generally agreed by those that care about such things or earn their living writing about Hi–Fi in the What News World Choice rags that there is a 'difference' in 'sound' between Transistor and a Valve amplifiers ~ but what does this throwaway statement mean?
+It is generally agreed by those who care about such things or get paid for promoting Hi–Fi equipment in the What News World Choice rags that there is a difference in 'sound' between Transistor and Valve amplifiers ~ but what does this throwaway 'sound' statement mean ?

-The argument is often about power amplifiers but there are also noted differences with pre–amplifiers and standalone RIAA stages using Valves or Transistors or hybrid combinations of both or even can we go there ~ Integrated Circuits
+The argument is often about power amplifiers but there are also noted differences with pre–amplifiers and more for standalone RIAA stages using Valves or Transistors or hybrid combinations of both or even FETs and Integrated Circuits

 In 1956 H.C.
 Lin of RCA removed the need for an output Transformer and introduced quasi–complimentary push–pull ~ Later variations of his amplifier used silicon Transistors with their 'delayed' and 'steeper' transfer characteristics which introduced us to cross over distortion and then other audible effects were given titles a flood of opinion about the difference in sound reproduction between Valve and Transistor amplifiers and between amplifiers in general began in earnest ~ See Evolutionary Audio by John Linsley Hood